beach

 Our cruise ship stopped at Georgetown, the capital of the Cayman Islands, on the biggest of the three islands - Grand Cayman.

-Like most of the islands in the Caribbean Sea, the Cayman Islands' economy is primarily driven by the tourism.
+Like most of the islands in the Caribbean Sea, the Cayman Islands' economy is primarily driven by tourism.
 Also, Caymanians grow sugar cane, produce sea salt, raise sea turtles and make the famous rum "Tortuga".

 But those are not the only ways how Caymanians make money.
 The Cayman Islands is one of the biggest financial offshores in the world.
 In 2008, 279 banks were incorporated in the Cayman Islands.
 Most of them do business with foreign clients.
 But why does the Cayman Islands attract so many bankers from around the globe?
 You guessed it right - no tax.
 There is absolutely no tax on income for persons and corporations including capital gains.
 The Cayman Islands became a huge tax shelter where the number of incorporated businesses surpassed the number of local people.
 Even Mitt Romney, a candidate for President of the United States in the 2012 election keeps his money here.

 But you may ask: if there is no tax, what does the country make money out of?
 The answer is customs duties.
 There is a duty on almost everything excluding baby food, books and, oh boy, cameras.
-For example, a duty for a car is going to be 30-40%.
+For example, the duty for a car is going to be 30-40%.
 And because of the duty, the gas here is almost three times more expensive than in the United States.
-One gallon (3.79 liters) costs over 4.4 Cayman Islands dollars as of May 2015 (1 Cayman Islands dollar = 1.25 USD).
+One gallon (3.79 litres) costs over 4.4 Cayman Islands dollars as of May 2015 (1 Cayman Islands dollar = 1.25 USD).

-There is local legend that explains why they have no tax and why they will never have one.
+There is a local legend that explains why they have no tax and why they will never have one.
 On February 8th, 1794, 10 merchant vessels crashed into the coral reef at the Cayman Islands due to the storm.
 Locals helped save sailors and passengers from these vessels.
 And one of the survivors happened to be a member of the royal family.
-In gratitude to Caymanians, King George III exempted people of the Cayman Islands from all taxes.
+In gratitude to Caymanians, King George III exempted the people of the Cayman Islands from all taxes.

 The Cayman Islands is the wealthiest country in the Caribbean and number 14 per capita in the world.
 I wonder if this old man who sells coconuts and sea shells knows that.